 The College has a thermal energy storage (TES) chilled water system to generate chilled water during off-peak hours, and use the chilled water during peak hours.
+The chilled water TES was added between 2016 and 2017 for storage of chilled water.
 The TES system shifts the generation of chilled water to off-peak hours to reduce operating costs and reduce peak demand charges.
 The system is sized to accommodate future campus growth as well as the current load.

-Other load shifting technologies include battery storage and micro-grid technologies.
-Battery storage is an emerging technology that stores electricity during off-peak hours and discharges during peak-hours.
+Other load shifting technologies include battery storage and microgrid technologies.
+Battery storage is an emerging technology that stores electricity during off-peak hours and discharges during peak hours.
 This technology can be paired with PV systems for further energy savings.
 The technology is fairly new and should be considered as it evolves.

 Microgrids are localized energy grids with control technologies to optimize the use of energy systems.
 The system can choose which generation system is most appropriate at a given time to reduce costs.
 As batteries, PV, and cogeneration become more prevalent on campus, a microgrid control system will be able to optimize the operation of the generation systems.